Getting ready to remortgage

 - ID documents (usually a passport)

-- Proof of address (eg, utility bills or credit card bills)
+- Proof of address (for example, utility bills or credit card bills)

 Getting the paperwork the lender needs sent in one batch can speed up the process.
 It also reduces the chances of your application being reviewed by more people.